-Wherever I travel I like to see the “local”.
+Wherever I travel, I like to see the “local”.

-Local streets, local restaurants and of course local markets – that’s the only way that you’ll be able to see what life is really like and immerse yourself in the culture of the place you are visiting.
+Local streets, local restaurants and of course local markets – that’s the only way that you’ll be able to see what life is genuinely like and immerse yourself in the culture of the place you are visiting.

 Fish markets the worldwide come in all shapes and sizes.
 Some only sell fish, but some also sell great cooked sea food which of course is fresh as can be and super tasty to boot.

 I asked a few of my fellow travel writers to share some of the fish markets that they’ve visited.
 Enjoy!